 Make your way to your final, centrally-located accommodation in Souris for overnight.

 There are no activities planned today.
-You will be picked up at your accommodation in Souris and transferred to Charlottetown for bicycle return and drop-off at your hotel or at the airport.
+You will be picked up at your accommodation in Souris and transferred to Charlottetown for bicycle return (by 4pm) and drop-off at your hotel or at the airport.
 Exact time and drop-off point to be confirmed prior to arrival on PEI.

 *Suggested day trip to Basin Head Beach / Singing Sands, if time permits.